robertmartin8/ReasonableDeviations/about.md

 title: About
 ---

 My name is Robert.
-I am a soon-to-be undergraduate natural sciences (physical) student at the University of Cambridge.
+I am an undergraduate at the University of Cambridge studying Physical Natural Sciences (Physics, Computer Science, Mathematics, Materials Science).

-I like to try to find intuitive quantitative explanations for complex phenomena, even if those intuitive explanations concede a lack of determinism.
+I am interested in finding intuitive quantitative explanations for complex phenomena, even if those intuitive explanations concede a lack of determinism.
 It is always nice to find order in complexity, but I think we should accept that it may very well be complex all the way down.
 I'm a logical person who holds rationalism dear.
-Physics and mathematics are my fortes, but as of late I have been expanding that to computer science and finance.
+I have traditionally considered physics and mathematics to be my fortes, but I a have been actively expanding that to computer science and finance.

 The best and worst thing about computers is that they do exactly what you tell them to – they are flawless in theory, if they are coded by a theoretically perfect person, but I'd take buggy code over by-hand calculations any day.